AA/PPS 02.01.01 - Academic Credit Courses

 Reviewers of this PPS include the following:

-Position Date Assistant Vice Provost for Curriculum and Academic Programs September 1 ONY Chair, University Curriculum Committee September 1 ONY Chair, Faculty Senate September 1 ONY
+Position Date Vice Provost for Academic Innovation September 1 E5Y Associate Vice Provost for Curriculum and Academic Programs September 1 E5Y Chair, University Curriculum Committee September 1 E5Y Chair, Faculty Senate September 1 E5Y

 CERTIFICATION STATEMENT